26

 This may seem like a no-brainer, but if a child is repeatedly being caught in dishonesty, they are probably getting away with at least one or more other lies that parents may not know about yet.
 Lies can start relatively small, but they can grow exponentially.
 If parents are not equipped to handle dishonesty effectively, it can get out of control and become a child’s favorite way to get past the rules and boundaries set for them.

 Most addicts and teenagers alike will react with anger when boundaries are set that they don’t like.
 When a teenager is an addict, the amplitude of this anger can get very nasty very quickly.
-An addicted child will not like the decisions made by their parents who just want to help them, and they can lash out with irrational and extreme behavior when faced with situations they don’t care for, and they tend to flat out ignore these boundaries at times as well.
+An addicted child will not like the decisions made by their parents who just want to help them.
+They can lash out with irrational and extreme behavior when faced with situations they don’t care for, and they tend to flat-out ignore these boundaries at times as well.

 It is very common for someone with substance abuse problems to either skip or start to fail their classes.
 Their academic performance takes a toll when their priorities start to shift from school to getting and using drugs.
 Substance abuse affects short-term and long-term cognition, causes difficulty in processing information, deteriorates the ability to understand simple thoughts, and hinders overall brain development.
 This makes it difficult for a student to succeed in school.